edholmes2232/Speech2Touch/README.md

 The Picovoice precompiled binary at `Core/Lib/picovoice/libpicovoice.a` is pulled directly from [Picovoice/picovoice](https://github.com/Picovoice/picovoice/blob/master/sdk/mcu/lib/stm32f411/en/libpicovoice.a) repository.

 The configuration files in `Core/Lib/picovoice/include` are specifically set up for a Franke A600, including using "Franke" as the wake-word.
 New configuration files can be generated from the [Picovoice Console](https://console.picovoice.ai/).

 ---
+## ☑️ To Do
+- Create .devcontainer for firmware builds within a container.
+- Replace Dev Board + Protoboard with a PCB.
+- Unit testing.
+- CI/CD with GitHub Actions for generating firmware, running unit tests.
+- Extract audio over RTT for tuning.
+- Decouple Franke A600 specific functionality for easier adapting of Speech2Touch to different applications.

+---